 Scenic spots on Cape Spear Path:

-- Cape Spear National Historic Site is great, offering both history and nature, an interesting combination.
+- Cape Spear National Historic Site is great, offering an interesting combination of scenic, natural, and historic appeal.

 - Many small but scenic coves between North Head and Maddox Cove.